 We did it, skiers and riders!
-This Wednesday at Squaw Valley Alpine Meadows we will have 100% of our lifts that access all terrain open.
+This Wednesday at Palisades Tahoe we will have 100% of our lifts that access all terrain open.
 Expert skiers and riders will be pleased to hear that Silverado is opening!

 We did get substantial snow over the past week or so, but as many of you know, it takes A LOT of snow to get this zone open.
 A few things to note about this area: